starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 (gdb)
 ```

 At this point the `ret` function is about to pop the top of the stack (`0x0804928f`) and return to that address.
-Step again to see this:
+Step again to see this happen:
 ```
 (gdb) si
 => 0x804928f:   test   eax,eax